-A. The Viability of Empire Wind
+A. The Viability of Sunrise Wind

-68. The wind energy industry operates in a tremendously complex logistical and regulatory environment, where even minor setbacks can dramatically increase costs and lead to projects being severely delayed and even abandoned.
+67. The wind energy industry operates in a tremendously complex logistical and regulatory environment, where even minor setbacks can dramatically increase costs and lead to projects being severely delayed and even abandoned.

-69. This is true for the Empire Wind Project.
-As Empire Wind has explained in its own challenge to the Suspension Order,44 the Empire Wind Project has secured several specialized construction vessels for specific windows of time.
+68. This is true for the Sunrise Wind Project.
+Sunrise Wind has secured several specialized construction vessels for specific windows of time.
 These vessels, which are extremely expensive to charter, are necessary for a variety of tasks, including for the installation of the Project's cables and wind turbines.
 When delays occur, even for a matter of days or weeks, the Project risks losing access to these vessels, which have contractual commitments with other developers.
+Once a vessel moves on from a project, it may not be available again for a matter of years.